The Mopar stories site

 B-series V8 (Mopar)

-The B-engines were quickly put into production at the Trenton Engine plant, starting with 350 and 361 cubic inch versions.
-They quickly added a 383 for the 1959 cars, an engine which lasted to 1971; it was essentially a rebored 361.
+The B-engines went into production at the Trenton Engine plant, starting with 350 and 361 cubic inch versions; they quickly added a 383 for the 1959 cars, created by increasing the bore of the 361.

 1959 suspension

-Chrysler wanted something more, and the raised-block version of the B engine was put into production: dubbed RB (Raised B), the new 413 cubic inch wedge-head engine went under the hood of the 1959 (and later) Chrysler New Yorker and 300, and the Imperial.
+Chrysler wanted something more, and the raised-block version of the B engine was put into production: dubbed RB, the new 413 cubic inch wedge-head engine went under the hood of the 1959 (and later) Chrysler New Yorker, Chrysler 300 “letter car,” and the Imperial.
 The 413 had more low-end torque than the Hemi 392, was 120 pounds lighter, and helped the 1959 Chrysler 300E to beat the 1958 Chrysler 300D’s 0-60 time by over one full second.

 Making the 413 caused an odd problem for Chrysler: their Trenton assembly plant had one line devoted to the B-series V8s, and another was set up for the RB.
 To move from making the RB to the B, they had to reset the line, losing valuable production time on a line in a plant whose output was essential to the company.